-Females of FinTech: Jody Perla, MD Global Banking & Payment Infrastructure
+Females Of FinTech: Jody Perla, MD Global Banking & Payment Infrastructure

-Females of FinTech: Jody Perla, MD Global Banking & Payment Infrastructure
+Females Of FinTech: Jody Perla, MD Global Banking & Payment Infrastructure

 We at Salt, a global, award-winning digital recruitment agency are excited to launch our Females of FinTech interview series.
 As the world of Financial Services and Technology have been typically male-dominated, we want to share this interview series with the aim to facilitate conversations specifically around females in FinTech as the market grows.